These suggestions I am modestly calling the best Buddhist books of all time.

 I. Books for Beginners or the Simply Curious

-Start Where You Are, by by Pema Chödrön
+Start Where You Are: A Guide to Compassionate Living, by by Pema Chödrön

 Wholehearted: Slow Down, Help Out, Wake Up by Koshin Paley Ellison